Year Opened: 2013

 No…when people talk about why they adore Four Winds, it’s generally for their seasonal selections: the Nectarous, the Juxtapose Wild IPA, the Pomona sour ale, the Quadrennial, and the many other seasonal variants that are a little harder to find.

 But because Four Winds distribute their standards widely and take up half their tap list, it means they’re not leading with the best foot forward.
 And those experimental favourites?
 Generally sours, IPAs, and saisons, and it has been the case for many years now.
 Not that there’s anything wrong with that, but we’re still waiting for the great Four Winds porter or stout or something outside their comfort zone that really excites us.

 There’s also the matter of the tasting room: nondescript to the point of being unmemorable.
 The wallpaper is nice, the piano is cute though awkwardly obstructing, and the markers to distinguish tasters in flights are confusingly difficult to parse, let alone actually impossible if you’re colour-blind).
 Hidden in a hard-to-reach industrial part of Delta, it closes at 7pm every day, practically inaccessible to anyone without a car, anyone responsibly desiring more than one pint, or anyone who isn’t going to bike or bus for at least an hour.

 (Seriously Four Winds, just open up a small tasting room off Main Street anywhere, and you can have all our money!)

 It’s easy to resent polish and efficiency but the tasting room, regardless of the location, lags behind the beer.

 Four Winds is great, they know they’re great, we know they’re great, and they’re going to keep on being methodically great for a long time.

-There’s no shame in second.
+There’s no shame in a bronze medal.
 Especially in this market.
 And especially when you’re this good.